hashkat/hashkat/docs/input.md

 density_function:
        2.45 / (x)**1.1
 ```
-This density function in which retweet rates decay over time.
-This function will be integrated and each discrete element of this function will be divided by the total integral.
-This is done to normalize the function and ensure that it truly is a probability density function.
-Agents that can be retweeted are binned according to the values determined by the function.
+The *density_function* in which retweet rates decay over time, this function will be integrated and each discrete element of this function will be divided by the total integral.
+This is done to normalize the function and ensure that it truly is a [probability density function](https://en.wikipedia.org/wiki/Probability_density_function).
+Agents that can be retweeted are binned according to the values determined by this function.
 As time progresses, they are moved to bins of smaller values or retweet rates.
-The discrete elements of the function can be adjusted below.
+The discrete elements of this function can be adjusted below.

 #### x_start